 Learn Why Attorneys Hate Avvo

-Just as there are many lawyers who love Avvo, there are plenty who dislike it —some even to the point of filing lawsuits against the company.
-Most of the reasons are related to the lack of control over some of the information publicized about the attorneys on their Avvo profiles.
-Take a look at the list below of 5 reasons why lawyers hate Avvo.
-(And if you don't even know what Avvo is, check out What is Avvo?
+Many lawyers love Avvo but there are plenty who dislike it, too—some even to the point of filing lawsuits against the company.
+Most of their reasons relate to the lack of control they have over some of the information that's publicized about them on their Avvo profiles.

-Attorneys who have spent some time looking around on Avvo keep noticing a peculiar aspect of the attorney rankings.

-There are many instances where inexperienced attorneys are given high rankings for no explicable reason, while experienced lawyers may have low rankings.
+Attorneys who have spent some time looking around on Avvo have noticed a peculiar aspect of the attorney rankings.
+Some inexperienced attorneys are given high rankings for no apparent reason while experienced lawyers have low rankings.

-This might be understandable in situations where the experienced lawyer failed to fully complete his or her profile, but when two attorneys have comparable profiles it makes no sense for the inexperienced lawyer to garner a higher ranking.
+This might be understandable in situations where the experienced lawyer failed to fully complete his or her profile, but it makes no sense for the inexperienced lawyer to garner a higher ranking when the two have comparable profiles.

 Lack of Control

-Lack of control is a general category that covers several things lawyers hate about Avvo.
-Most complaints about Avvo revolve around the attorney's inability to completely control what is on the lawyer's profile.
-Avvo creates a profile for each attorney, whether the attorney wants one or not.
-Avvo will not delete an attorney's profile, even if the attorney files a lawsuit demanding it be removed.
+Many complaints about Avvo revolve around the attorney's inability to control what is on his profile.
+Avvo creates a profile for each attorney whether the attorney wants one or not.
+It will not delete an attorney's profile even if the attorney files a lawsuit demanding that it be removed.

-Avvo gives attorneys a ranking that they cannot control, except to a limited extent by spending hours padding their profile with more and more information until something they list raises their score.
-Avvo lets anyone write virtually anything about any attorney on their profile without verifying that the person was really a client, and does not give attorneys the ability to have the information removed (except possibly in instances of obscenity or spam).
+Avvo gives attorneys a ranking that they can't control unless they want to spend hours padding their profiles with more and more positive information until something raises their scores.
+It doesn't give attorneys the ability to have information removed except possibly in instances of obscenity or spam.

-And once an attorney claims his or her profile, the attorney is not able to unclaim it.
-Attorneys generally dislike not being able to control information about them, particularly when it can have such a direct impact on their incomes, so everything that Avvo does beyond a lawyer's control is a source of hostility.
+An attorney isn't able to unclaim her profile after she's claimed it, either.
+Attorneys generally dislike not being able to control information about themselves, particularly when it can have such a direct impact on their reputations and incomes, so everything that Avvo does beyond a lawyer's control is a source of hostility.

-If the site refuses to remove the information, then the attorney is required to disassociate from the site.
-Because Avvo allows client testimonials (good or bad), does not allow attorneys to have client testimonials removed, and does not allow lawyers to unclaim a profile once it has been claimed, the mere act of joining Avvo could trigger ethics problems for attorneys in South Carolina or in states with similar rules.
+Avvo allows client testimonials—good or bad—and it does not allow attorneys to have client testimonials removed.
+It does not allow lawyers to unclaim a profile once it has been claimed so the mere act of joining Avvo could trigger ethics problems for attorneys in South Carolina or in states with similar rules.

 Avvo is Unresponsive